Harold Wagstaff

-Harold Wagstaff (9 May 1891 – 19 July 1939), also known by the nickname of "Waggy", was an English professional rugby league footballer who played in the 1900s, 1910s and 1920s.
+Harold Wagstaff (9 May 1891 – 19 July 1939) was an English professional rugby league footballer who played in the 1900s, 1910s and 1920s.
 He played as a and was nicknamed the Prince of Centres.
 A captain of Great Britain, he also played representative rugby league for England, and Yorkshire.
 Wagstaff has been inducted into the Rugby Football League Hall of Fame, and the Huddersfield Giants Hall of Fame.

 Background

 Wagstaff was born in the village of Underbank within Holmfirth on 9 May 1891 and first played at local amateur side, Underbank Rangers, aged 14.

 Playing career

 1900s

 Wagstaff's first professional game, for Huddersfield in 1906, was at the age of 15 years and 175 days.
 For many years he was considered to be the youngest person to play professional rugby league.
 However it is Harold Edmondson who holds this accolade, making his first try for Bramley against Bradford Northern on 1 February 1919 aged 15 years 81 days.
 Edmondson later joined Wagstaff at Huddersfield.

 Wagstaff became the youngest representative in rugby league football when he turned out for Yorkshire age 17 years and 141 days, and a few months later made his début for England against the first ever touring Australian side: the 'First Kangaroos' of 1908.